gdedi001/BrightU-VR-Prototype/README.md

 ## Usage
 The application begins by placing the user in a **staging area**, allowing them to get comforable with their HMD before they are made available to the rest of the enviroment.
 Looking down towards the _Bright House_ logo will initialize the experience.
 Once in the environemnt, staring at each product produces an animation along with relevant information.
-The screenshot below depicts what the user will see when interacting with the environment
+The screenshot below depicts what the user will see when interacting with the environment.

 **Due to time constraints the only working product is Cloud Solutions**

 ![](/Screenshots/server.PNG?raw=true "Cloud Information")